doanthevu1910/ams-house-price/README.md

 ![gmaps heatmap](graphs/export.png)

 # Data
-pararius-requests.py: Scrape Amsterdam house listings from Pararius
+pararius-requests.py: Scrape Amsterdam house listings from Pararius (870 listings in total)

 clean.py: Clean data to get price, postcode, size, number of bedrooms, and year constructed/last renovated

-distance.py: Convert the postcode into coordinates, then calculate the distance from each houses to the Centraal Station (distance1) and Zuid Station (distance2)
+distance.py: Convert postcode into coordinates, then calculate the distance from each house to Centraal Station (distance1) and Zuid Station (distance2)

 google-maps-rating.py: For each house, get 20 nearest restaurants/bars, and 5 most recent ratings, then calculate the average rating (nearby rating)